My Daith Piercing

 Headaches remain a problem.
 That’s right, while I haven’t written about my post-concussion syndrome issues lately, they persist.
 My loved one’s wish they could help, but no one is more frustrated about them than I am.

-For those who don’t know, in July of 2016, I suffered a severe concussion when my head came into sharp contact with a large, heavy pipe.
+For those who don’t know, in July 2016, I suffered a severe concussion when my head came into sharp contact with a large, heavy pipe.
 Over the next year, my healing progressed according to all of my doctor’s expectations.
 In the year and a half that followed, well, that’s another story.
 I’m plagued with sensitivity to bright, overhead artificial lighting and pulsating light and sound.
 While reduced to functional levels, it rears its ugly head every so often.

 What’s worse is the constant, twenty-four seven headaches.
 They never give up, never surrender.
-It’s awful at times, waylaying me for days on end at times.
+At times, it’s awful, waylaying me for days on end.
 Finally, last May, they seemed to settle down.
 Whether it’s related to normal healing, doctor treatments, cognitive and physical therapy or all of the above, I don’t know.
-What I do know, is that I am very tired of them.
+What I know, is that I am exhausted of them.

-Of course, over the past several weeks my headaches escalated, jumping to between a five or six on the Pain Richter scale.
+Over the past several weeks my headaches escalated, jumping to between a five or six on the Pain Richter scale.
 In this past week, they have settled down again, sitting in the one to two range.
 It’s annoying and frustrating, and painful.
 Oh yeah, they’re painful.
-I am getting quite tired of it all.
+I am tiring of it all.
 I’m determined to do something about them.

 A few months ago, while getting a checkup at the doctor’s, I talked to a nurse who had a piercing in the conch portion of her ear.
 As we chatted, she mentioned that she got it to control her migraines.
 It worked so well for her that she has barely suffered one since getting them installed.
 Later I learned that what she called a Conch piercing was actually a Daith piercing.